cgulli/bikes_2/README.md

 ## How to use ##

 To be discovered.

 ## Authors ##
-Caitlin
+Caitlin & Lilian - day 1
-Lilian
+Caitlin & Anna - day 2